Accelerating Material Property Prediction using Generically Complete Isometry Invariants: Results and Discussion

 \subsection{Prediction of Jarvis-DFT Properties}

-The \textit{Jarvis-DFT} dataset \citep{choudhary2020joint_jarvis_og} is a commonly used set of materials with VASP \citep{kresse1996efficiency_vasp} calculated properties.
+The \textit{Jarvis-DFT} dataset \cite{choudhary2020joint_jarvis_og} is a commonly used set of materials with VASP \cite{kresse1996efficiency_vasp} calculated properties.
 The list of properties computed for the materials within the dataset is more extensive than that of the Materials Project.
 Its inclusion provides further evidence of the robustness of the model on an even wider variety of crystal properties.

 The prediction MAE produced by PST and \textit{Matformer} for $12$ different properties from the dataset are included in Table \ref{tab:jarvis_results}.
 For Matformer, we retrain the model to ensure the training and testing sets are the same.
 We use the default parameters for the model defined by the authors' codebase.
 We make one alteration to the training procedure; the number of epochs trained is reduced to 250.
 The number of epochs is the same as for our model.
-The hyper-parameters used for the PST when applied to the Jarvis-DFT dataset are listed in Table \ref{tab:jarvis_hp}.

 The PST outperforms Matformer in nine of the twelve properties tested.
 In particular, properties for which data is sparse yield results that favor the PST significantly (i.e. exfoliation energy, $e_{ij}$ and $d_{ij}$).
-Jarvis-DFT has two band gap values that are computed for its crystals, one which uses the optimized Becke88 functional (OPT) \citep{klimevs2009chemical_opt_bg} and the other uses the Tran-Blaha modified Becke Johnson potential (MBJ)\cite{tran2009accurate_mbj_functionals}.
+Jarvis-DFT has two band gap values that are computed for its crystals, one which uses the optimized Becke88 functional (OPT) \cite{klimevs2009chemical_opt_bg} and the other uses the Tran-Blaha modified Becke Johnson potential (MBJ)\cite{tran2009accurate_mbj_functionals}.
 The latter is more accurate (when compared to experimentally observed values) but also more computationally expensive.
 For this reason, there are significantly fewer computed values in the database.
 Interestingly, the PST produces a smaller error for the more accurate band gap values compared to Matformer, but a larger error for the less accurate OPT calculated values.
 A possible reason for this is the smaller sample size for which the PST has shown to be more effective.
 The disparity in performance for formation and total energy can be attributed to Matformer's architecture which uses a GNN that updated both node and edge embeddings.
 This additional level of expression is helpful particularly when the size of the data grows larger, though it does come with added computational cost.